 The writing center provides excellent resources on research and avoiding plagiarism at: http://writingcenter.gmu.edu/resources/plagiarism.html.
+I strongly recommend that you review requirements regarding use, paraphrasing and citation of sources prior to submitting your final work.

 Incompletes: Per GMU policy, incomplete grades will not be granted save in cases of personal or immediate family illness or emergency.